 flaxseed go bad

 Flaxseed is a really good choice to supplement your daily diet.
 It contains a lot of omega-3 positive fats, and surely no nutritionist will tell you anything against flaxseed.
-However, this is not the food you crave every day.
+However, flaxseed meal is not the food you crave every day.
 It is more likely that an open bag will last at least a few months before you run out of it.

 So how long can flaxseed last?
 Can it go bad at all?
 In short, yes, it can.
 You will not have any significant health problems because of this, but the rancid taste will certainly not be pleasant to eat.
 Here’s how much you can stretch the lifespan of these seeds and how to recognize that they are spoiled.